-The Syracuse University Basketball Analytics Club concluded its third year in 2018-2019, expanding its membership to more than 40 members who strive to uncover statistical trends in basketball through research, as well as maintaining a fun environment to discuss and debate all things basketball.
+The Syracuse University Basketball Analytics Club concluded its fourth year in 2019-2020 with more than 40 members who strive to uncover fascinating statistical trends in basketball through research as well as maintaining a fun environment to discuss and debate all things basketball.
 As COVID-19 cut the Spring 2020 semester short, the club continued to meet via Zoom and collaboratively work remotely on projects.

 In February 2019, club members Jonathan Bosch, Nick Riccardi, Zach Anhalt, Alejandro Pesantez, Fletcher Wilson, Isaiah Freedman, and John Litchenstein attended the McCormack Sport Analytics Trade Deadline conference at UMass.
 They acted as GMs in a simulation of the NBA trade deadline.
 Attendees were broken into groups and assigned an NBA franchise.
 The groups then began trading and transforming their rosters for the duration of the day.
 The event gave students the opportunity to practice first-hand what takes place during NBA trade negotiations in regard to trade rules, salary cap management, and the CBA, among others.

-During each of the past two years, the club attended a Buffalo Bills game, where members met with Syracuse University Sport Analytics alumnus Evan Weiss ’19, who was a football analytics intern with the Bills at that time.
+In Fall 2019 and 2018, club members attended a Buffalo Bills game, where members met with Syracuse University Sport Analytics alumnus Evan Weiss ’19, who was a football analytics intern with the Bills at that time.
 Weiss was also the founder and first president of SU’s Football Analytics Club.
 He gave students valuable career advice on how to break into the NFL analytics world.